coderefinery/git-intro/_episodes/09-branches.md

 * 2d79e7e adding ingredients and instructions
 ```

-Here is a graphical representation of what we have created (the commit hashes
+Here is a graphical representation of what we have created:
-will be different on your laptop):

 ![]({{ site.baseurl }}/img/gitink/git-branch-2.svg)